longturn/freeciv21/docs/General/Manuals/client-manual.rst

 On the right, you can see a comparison of technological research between your nation and the nation selected.

-The :guilabel:`Nations and Diplomacy View` has a few buttons at the upper-left.
+The :guilabel:`Nations and Diplomacy View` has a few buttons at the upper left.
 From left to right, they are:
 :guilabel:`Meet`, :guilabel:`Cancel Treaty`, :guilabel:`Withdraw Vision`, and :guilabel:`Toggle AI Mode`.
 This
 is how you access the :guilabel:`Diplomacy` component of the :guilabel:`Nations and Diplomacy View`.

-Let's talk about the buttons from right to left as :guilabel:`Meet` takes the longest to describe.
-Depending on the command line level you have in the game (defaul is ``hack`` for single player games), you may be able to change a player from an AI to a human after a game has started to allow a human player to come into the game.
+Let us talk about the buttons from right to left as :guilabel:`Meet` takes the longest to describe.
+Depending on the command line level you have in the game (default is ``hack`` for single player games), you may be able to change a player from an AI to a human after a game has started to allow a human player to come into the game.
 This is what the :guilabel:`Toggle AI Mode` button does.
 If the button is greyed-out you cannot change the AI mode in the game.